TryGhost/Koenig/packages/koenig-lexical/README.md

      - `yarn link @tryghost/kg-default-nodes`
      - `yarn link @tryghost/kg-lexical-html-renderer`

-2. Start Ghost in dev mode.
-Inside the Ghost monorepo, run `yarn dev --lexical`.
+2. Start Ghost in dev mode: inside the Ghost monorepo, run `yarn dev --lexical`.

-3. Start the editor in dev mode.
-Inside the Koenig monorepo, run `yarn dev`.
+3. Start the editor in dev mode: inside the Koenig monorepo, run `yarn dev`.

 Now, if you navigate to Ghost Admin at http://localhost:2368/ghost and open a post, it will use your local version of the editor.
 Changes to the editor will be reflected inside Ghost Admin after a few seconds - the time for the editor to get rebuilt.